 (b) Saturated salt solution maintains a stable concentration of relative humidity if both phases of the salt exist: if the solution is saturated with salt and some salt remains in the solid phase.
 In this case, the vapour pressure depends only on temperature.

-Vessels containing saturated solutions of appropriate salts may be used to calibrate relative humidity s.
+Vessels containing saturated solutions of appropriate salts may be used to calibrate relative humidity measuring instruments.
 Commonly used salts and their saturation relative humidities at 25 °C are as follows:

+Potassium sulfate (K2SO4) : 97 %rh

-Barium chloride (BaCl2): 90.3
+Barium chloride (BaCl2): 90.3 %rh

-Sodium chloride (NaCl): 75.3
+Sodium chloride (NaCl): 75.3 %rh

-Magnesium nitrate (Mg(NO3)2): 52.9
+Magnesium nitrate (Mg(NO3)2): 52.9 %rh

+Magnesium chloride (MgCl) : 33 %rh

-Calcium chloride (CaCl2): 29.0
+Calcium chloride (CaCl2): 29.0 %rh

-Lithium chloride (LiCl): 11.1
+Lithium chloride (LiCl): 11.1 %rh

+Potassium Sulfate and Lithium chlroride are convenient saturated salt solutions and provide easy and extended range of relative humidity environments at 11 %rh and 97 %rh.

 It is important that the surface area of the solution is large compared to that of the sensor element and the enclosed volume of air so that equilibrium may be achieved quickly; an airtight access port is required for the test sensor.
 The temperature of the vessel should be measured and maintained at a constant level as the saturation humidity for most salts has a significant temperature coefficient.
+The homogeneity of the relative humidity above the solutions is improved by mixing the air with a fan in the airtight volume.

 Care should be taken when using saturated salt solutions.
 The degree of toxicity and corrosivity of salt solutions should be known to the personnel dealing with them.
 The salts listed above may all be used quite safely, but it is nevertheless important to avoid contact with the skin, and to avoid ingestion and splashing into the eyes.
 The salts should always be kept in secure and clearly labelled containers which detail any hazards involved.
 Care should be taken when dissolving calcium chloride crystals in water, as much heat is evolved.
-Section 4. deals with chemical hazards in greater detail.
+Section 4.8.3 deals with chemical hazards in greater detail.

-Saturated salt solutions provide a practical method for adjusting a certain type of hygrometer (capacitive) ut for calibration purposes a reference instrument should also be used.
-4..
-Calibration methods
+Saturated salt solutions provide a practical method for adjusting a certain type of hygrometer (capacitive).
+But for calibration purposes, a traceable relative humidity reference instrument should also be used in the air tight volume above the saturated salt solutions.

+4.7.6 Calibration methods

+4.7.6.1 General comments

+Humidity calibrations are normally carried out by comparing the instrument against a calibrated humidity reference, in a suitable humidity environment.

+Environments for humidity calibration are most commonly provided using a humidity generator or a humidity-controlled (and temperature-controlled) chamber.

+A humidity generator, a precision chilled mirror hygrometer, a carefully designed psychrometer or a high performance capacitive hygrometer is usually used as a standard in NMHS laboratory.

-4...2 Laboratory calibration
+4.7.6.2 Laboratory calibration